 What is hypoxemia?

-Hypoxemia occurs when levels of oxygen in the blood are lower than normal.
+Hypoxemia is when oxygen levels in the blood are lower than normal.
 If blood oxygen levels are too low, your body may not work properly.
 Someone with low blood oxygen is considered hypoxemic.

 Symptoms and Causes